Home page

 abated by the rail’s percussion song, the diminuendo siren scream.

 What promise!
-Time and distance, change, dreams, expectations
+Time and distance, change, dreams, expectation

 and the mystery of trains, their cornucopia of destinations.